panoramichq/docs.pano.dev/how-does-data-work.md

 Since metrics accrue over time, there are many possibilities to break metrics down by various reporting dimensions, the most common dimension is time.
 Panoramic uses time breakdowns heavily in being able to fetch and replay metrics.

-Common time breakdowns are hourly, daily, or monthly.
+Common time breakdowns are hourly, daily, weekly, or monthly.
 Panoramic reads data at the most granular time breakdown provided by each platform, this allows the system to have more flexibility when aggregating metrics for a specific analysis.

-Other breakdowns that are commonly provided by platforms include geographic, demographic and psychographic attributes.
-All of these breakdowns can be added to the data glossary within Pano.
-This allows our users to easily aggregate breakdown metrics across multiple datasets, allowing for easy answers to questions like “how much have we spent toward men in the past week?” or “how does my ROI in NY compare to LA?”
+Other breakdowns that are commonly provided by platforms include geographic, demographic, and psychographic attributes.
+All of these breakdowns can be added to the Data Glossary within Pano.
+This allows our users to easily aggregate breakdown metrics across multiple datasets, allowing for easy answers to questions like, “How much have we spent toward men in the past week?” or, “How does my ROI in NY compare to LA?”

 ## What are Entity tables?